nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Quick Start Guide

-Welcome to **EZSTATE**!
+Welcome to EZSTATE!
 This guide will walk you through installing the app and getting started with basic commands.

 ### Installation Steps